ct6502/vscode-idl/README.md

 * Ability to launch a basic IDL Console window and buttons similar to the IDL Workbench.
 Note that debugging is not a part of this.

+* Schema validation for all versions of ENVI and IDL tasks to simplify development.

 ## Notes

+- For task schema validation, the JSON in the `.task` file must contain a `"schema"` tag which indicates the rulesets for which parameters are required.
+For older ENVI Tasks, you need `"version"`.

 - The actual code that gets highlighted is strongly dependent on your theme.
 Themes such as Abyss, Atom One Dark (extension), Dark+ (default dark), or Monokai show the most color.